Horseheath Nutrition

 Principal Causes

-Insulating the lower limbs & hooves with suitable wrappings or leg protectors can help plus the usual dietary considerations – feeding meadow rather than ryegrass haylage or hay, & soaking it.
+Insulating the lower limbs & hooves with suitable wrappings or leg protectors to maintain blood circulation can help plus the usual dietary considerations – feeding meadow rather than ryegrass haylage or hay, & soaking it.
 Choosing feeds with the lowest possible starch & sugar content is essential for example unmolassed plain oat chaff + mineral/vitamin supplement or balancer (be careful – the latter may contain some starch & sugar).
 Live yeast will help maintain a healthy hind-gut microbial population, further reducing the risk of laminitis (& loose droppings).

 Molasses-free blends based on alfalfa & oat straw could be used, with a little soaked low-sugar beet pulp for palatability.
 If poor condition is a problem, add some cooked linseed meal.
 Starch + sugar content is about 7.5%; copra’s is 11% & full fat soya’s is 18%.
 In cold weather adding a cupful or 2 of vegetable oil to the daily diet can help prevent weight loss.